-- Takhassusi Road: Signal free access to Thumamah - Al Urubah Road: Connectivity from East to West - · King Abdullah Road: Connectivity from East to West - TurkiAwwal Road: Connectivity from South to North school is situated within a high-income area and the target audience will reflect the type and quality of service offered.
+- Takhassusi Road: Signal free access to Thumamah - · Al Urubah Road: Connectivity from East to West - King Abdullah Road: Connectivity from East to West - TurkiAwwal Road: Connectivity from South to North

 The subject property fronts with high visibility on Takhassusi Road and the land extends to total approximate area of 45,667 sq. m.
 For ease of reference refer to the illustration below of the locality.